arnabs542/Algorithm-and-Data-Structure/README.md

 }
 ```

-* Convert a stack to Queue
+* Convert a stack to Queue:

+The idea is to Use two stacks, one for push, one for pop to mimic the queue tail and head
 ```CPP
 // Use two stacks, one for push, one for pop to mimic the queue tail and head